 In Internet, the Internet Protocol (IP) is at the Network Layer, which is the third layer of the ISO reference model of network architecture.
 IP deals with IP packets or datagrams, which are the basic transfer units in the Internet and the higher level protocols like UDP and TCP are built on top of IP ...

 Linux daemons write log files.
 Left to itself, these log files would grow with time and take up the disk space.
 It is necessary to purge the log files periodically so that the disk space is conserved and is available for smooth running of the system. logrotate is a utility for rotation, ...

 The sar command under Linux and Unix systems gives the system activity reports.
 As the system works, a record of activities is kept in certain counters in the kernel.
 The sar command gives statistics regarding the CPU, I/O, paging, devices, memory, swap space, network, run queue length and ...

 The best way to use pidstat is to pass a list of process ids with the -p parameter.
 The -u option reports CPU utilization.
 The -l parameter displays the process command name and its arguments.
 And we can optionally put time interval in ...

 The mpstat command in a Linux or Unix system gives the processor related statistics. mpstat is a part of the sysstat package for performance monitoring under Linux.
-The mpstat command gives the CPU utilization report and the ...
+The mpstat command gives the CPU utilization report ...